IS THERE A LINK BETWEEN AMPHETAMINES AND DEPRESSION?

-Over 40% of those addicted to amphetamines may also suffer from depression and other mood disorders.3 There may be multiple connections between the two, making amphetamine depression treatment challenging if the causal nature isn’t known.
+Over 40% of those addicted to amphetamines may also suffer from depression, bipolar disorder and other substance induced disorders.3 There may be multiple connections between the two, making amphetamine depression treatment challenging if the causal nature isn’t known.
 These connections include:

 The physical symptoms of Adderall abuse are similar to those of amphetamines, and they include convulsions, cardiac problems, and insomnia.
 Both are also associated with psychological symptoms like paranoia and hallucinations.
 Adderall is used to treat attention deficit hyperactivity disorder in adults and children; it’s also used to treat narcolepsy.

 The connection between Adderall and depression in adults is similar to that of other amphetamines.
-In fact, a crash from dextroamphetamine can trigger depression and other withdrawal symptoms.
+In fact, a crash from dextroamphetamine can trigger depressive episodes and other withdrawal symptoms.
 Adderall depression treatment accounts for such symptoms as intense cravings, sleep problems, anxiety, and fatigue, as seen with other stimulants.

 With any speed withdrawal, how long the drug is used affects how a person reacts after stopping.
 Chronic abuse can result in severe depression, fatigue, and sleep disturbances, as well as other physical effects, such as an increase in dopamine in the brain.